Transcription & Recruiters

 Real-time transcription allows you to save time on administrative tasks and gives you the opportunity to be the best Recruiter you can be.

 4. Sell the Company

 While you are trying to find the perfect candidate, they are also trying to find the perfect job.
-Which means other companies can also compete with you to hire them.
+This means other companies can also compete with you to hire them.
 This is why you need to SELL the company they will be working for.

-What are the benefits, why are they important to this candidate?
+What are the benefits, and why are they important to this candidate?
 What makes this company different from its competitors?

 Use this phone screening to sell the company and get the candidate excited about the process.
 Then briefly explain the job requirements and be sure to include key information about why you think the job role is worthwhile and challenging.
 Great candidates will respond favorably to opportunities to grow professionally.